kdbanman/macros/doc/index.md

 # TODO

-- Current major VSLICE TODOs are listed below per file in order of priority
+- Current major VSLICE TODOs are listed below
 - Current minor VSLICE TODOs are in the files themselves with TODO markers
     - Per-TODO notes are below to keep the other documents clean
 - TODOs outside the scope of VSLICE are in the files themselves

 ## Server and Communications

+- find fastest, most cross-browser reliable game state hash algorithm

-- make sure session ID and client ID are used to refer to server-side *only*, cross-gameroom browser identifier, while player ID and player number are used for gameroom specific id tasks
+- across all documentation, make sure session ID and client ID are used to refer to server-side *only*, cross-gameroom browser identifier, while player ID and player number are used for gameroom specific id tasks
     - the former should not be exposed client side for security reasons
     - the latter is used server and client-side
     - session id to player number is one to many